 Although rare, emergencies can happen within residence.

 On-call Residence Advisors are trained to respond in the event of an emergency and are certified in First Aid and CPR.
-Other supports include the Residence Life Manager, General Manager of Student Housing and Hospitality Services, Campus Security and Kelowna RCMP.
+Other supports include the Residence Life Manager, Campus Security, and Kelowna RCMP.

 If a major emergency or disaster occurs, officials say you need be prepared to be self-sufficient for 72 hours, even in residence.
 That may sound extreme, but if youâ€™re ready, youâ€™ll be able to respond confidently and safely during an emergency situation.